danielbodnar/awesome-stars/README.md

 - [agalwood/Motrix](https://github.com/agalwood/Motrix) - A full-featured download manager.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
-- [quickemu-project/quickemu](https://github.com/quickemu-project/quickemu) - Quickly create and run optimised Windows, macOS and Linux desktop virtual machines.
+- [quickemu-project/quickemu](https://github.com/quickemu-project/quickemu) - Quickly create and run optimised Windows, macOS and Linux virtual machines
 - [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands
 - [BeetleChunks/SpoolSploit](https://github.com/BeetleChunks/SpoolSploit) - A collection of Windows print spooler exploits containerized with other utilities for practical exploitation.
 - [husarnet/husarnet](https://github.com/husarnet/husarnet) - Husarnet is a Peer-to-Peer VPN to connect your laptops, servers and microcontrollers over the Internet with zero configuration.